vitercik/probability/README.md

 - **Section:** Each student will be assigned to one hour-long weekly section, each consisting of about one third of the students.
 A CA will guide the students through problems related to the week's lecture and homework.
 Scheduling will be announced soon.
 - **Homework:** You will submit your weekly homework assignments on Gradescope (linked to on Canvas).
 The deadline for each homework will be Thursdays at 12pm.

-## Course Materials
+## Course materials
 - Required textbook: Blitzstein, J. & Hwang, J. (2019).
 Introduction to Probability (2nd edition).
-You can access it for free [here](https://drive.google.com/file/d/1VmkAAGOYCTORq1wxSQqy255qLJjTNvBI/view?usp=sharing)
+You can access it for free [here](https://drive.google.com/file/d/1VmkAAGOYCTORq1wxSQqy255qLJjTNvBI/view?usp=sharing).
 - Optional textbook: Ross, Sheldon M. (2014).
 A first course in probability.
 Available at Stanford’s library.